Sabirhussainbalal/13-tkinter-projects/README.md

    Displays the current weather for any location using the OpenWeather API.

 13. **User Details**
-   Collects and displays user details such as name, age, phone number, and email address.
+    Allows you to validate and retrieve user details like carrier, location, and time zone from a phone number.

 ## How to Run the Projects:
 1. Clone the repository using the command: